jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 end
 ```

 Boom.
-Thanks big G. On to the (even more) fun part.
+On to the (even more) fun part.
 Let's make all of this work!

 ## Triggering the email